feliperohdee/graphql-subscriptions/README.md

 It doesn't take care to broadcast messages to right subscribers, it just broadcast, at this way, you can plug in your custom ACL implementation to keep with a single point of truthness, if you don't have one you can use our beloved https://github.com/feliperohdee/smallorange-acl and be happy.

+## Important

+Subscribers are objects that you intend to send messages afterwards, this lib takes care to manage internal subscriptions state, but once one subscriber is removed (eg. a WebSocket client's close event) you should call unsubscribe(subscriber) manually to remove remove subscribed queries for there;

 ## API
 		stream: Observable<{
 			args: object,